bitifet/SmarkForm/docs/_component_types/type_list.md

     const myForm = new SmarkForm(document.getElementById("myForm"));
     const delay = ms=>new Promise(resolve=>setTimeout(resolve, ms));
     myForm.onAll("addItem", function({
-        newItemTarget, /* the target of the future new item */ onRendered
+        newItemTarget, /* the targetNode of the future new item */ onRendered
     }) {
         newItemTarget.classList.add("animated_item");
         onRendered(async (newItem)=>{
             await delay(1); /* Allow for default .animated_item style to be applied */
-            newItem.target.classList.add("ongoing");
+            newItem.targetNode.classList.add("ongoing");
             /* Here we could have used newItemTarget instead */ });
     });